abogoyavlensky/clojure-stack-lite/README.md

    Check out project's README.md and template documentation for more information on how to use the project.

 > [!TIP]
-> You might need to update the project configuration for going to production: label in `Dockerfile`, domain in `resources/public/manifest.json` and description in `README.md`
+> Edit some details before going to production: label in `Dockerfile`, domain in `resources/public/manifest.json` and description in `README.md`

 ## Features